dan-r-mount/sport-court-booker/README.md

 - The court number that has been booked
 - The actual LTA username that booked the court
 - If any courts couldn't be booked, which courts were considered
-- Link to the detailed GitHub Actions logs

 ## Manual Trigger

 You can also trigger the booking process manually:
 1. Go to the "Actions" tab in your repository
-2. Select the "Tennis Court Booking" workflow
+2. Select the "Sport Court Booking" workflow
 3. Click "Run workflow"

+When manually triggered, the day checker will verify the current day and set the appropriate booking times based on whether it's Thursday or Saturday.
+If it's neither Thursday nor Saturday, the workflow will exit without attempting to book.

 ## Logs